Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Introduction_To_Dapps/Introduction_To_Dapps_Slides.md

 <pba-flex center>

-- Designed for one runtime version (not the best idea).
+- Designed for one runtime version (not the best idea)
 <!-- .element: class="fragment" -->
-- Ability to load with app bundle instead of fetching on API Initialisation.
+- Ability to load with app bundle instead of fetching on API Initialisation
 <!-- .element: class="fragment" -->

 </pba-flex>